Namespaces and permissions¶

 Configuring¶

-The OpenTestFactory orchestrator uses tokens to authenticate users.
+The OpenTestFactory orchestrator uses JWT tokens to ensure proper authorization.
 Each request to the orchestrator needs a bearer token.

 Typically, on startup, you provide a public key or a set of public keys, and you use those public keys to verify incoming bearer tokens.

-If the signature is verified, the access request is granted.
+If the signature is verified, the request’s access is granted.
 If not otherwise specified, the

 namespace only.